MSREnable/SightSign/robot/readme.md

 If you will be using the uArm without modification, then set [the `_scaraMode` flag here](../eyeSign/eyeSign/RobotArm.cs#L129) to `false`.
 The issue you may find is that the granularity of base rotation movement causes "jagged" writing.

+### 3D Printed Files

+The [uArm base](parts/uarm%20base.STL) replaces the base that comes with the arm and makes it less slippy.
+A pair of [uArm pen holders](parts/uarm%20pen%20holder.STL) replaces the gripper to hold a marker in sideways (SCARA) configuration.

 ## Brief Bindings

 There are zero-operand versions of the above APIs that take their arguments from the Brief stack.
 These are bound to Brief instructions.
 To use them in the interactive (which is *very* useful for incremental development without flashing), use something like the following bindings: